husamhilal/CloudClue/content/posts/avs-for-azure-expert/index.md

 #### VMware Credentials

-Access **CloudAdmin credentials** for vSphere and NSX Manager.
-Passwords can be rotated here, and URI certificates verified.

-That is were you can access the CloudAdmin credentials for vSphere client (vCenter Server) and NSX Manager.
+That is were you can access the **CloudAdmin credentials** for vSphere client (**vCenter** Server) and **NSX** Manager.
 You can also rotate the passwords for those credentials.
 It worth mentioning that rotation can be automated.
-For example, you can use Azure Logic App for that
+For example, you can use Azure Logic App to achieve that.

-From this section you can also you can grab the Web Client URI for both of vCenter Server and NSX Manager, and since these URI are TLS (SSL) encrypted, you can check the Certificate thumbprint if needed.
+From this section you can also you can grab the **Web Client URI** for both of vCenter Server and NSX Manager, and since these URI are TLS (SSL) encrypted, you can check the Certificate thumbprint if needed.

 ![AVS VMware Credentials](images/avs-vmware-credentials.png "AVS VMware Credentials")